Pashupatastra: Mahabharata

 After the battle at the Khandava forest, Indra had promised Arjuna to give him all his weapons, as a boon for matching him in battle, with the requirement that Shiva should be appeased by him.
 Following the advice of Krishna to undertake a tapasya to attain this divine weapon, Arjuna left his brothers for the performance of a penance.

 On learning about Arjuna's penance, Duryodhana sent the asura Mukasura to kill Arjuna.
 Mukasura took the form of a wild boar to interrupt Arjuna's worship.
 Upon knowing this, Shiva appeared there, in the form of a hunter.
 Arjuna shot an arrow at the boar, and slew it.
 At the same time, Shiva (in the disguise of a kirata) had also released an arrow from his bow.
 A scuffle arose between the two as to whose arrow had slain the boar.
 The scuffle led to an exchange of arrow-fire, until Arjuna's quiver was depleted.
 The Pandava struck the hunter's head with his sword, which shattered to pieces.
 The two exchanged blows, until Arjuna was beaten senseless against the earth.

-Shiva, and his consort, Parvati, offered their darshana to Arjuna, and blessed him with the Pashupatastra.
+Shiva, and his wife, Parvati, offered their darshana to Arjuna, and blessed him with the Pashupatastra.

+Pashupatastra is considered indestructible and can destroy any creation, but its use is prohibited against mortals.
+It is one of the six Mantramukta weapons that cannot be resisted.